bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

 	https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/

+## Get some Infrastructure

+This lab can be run on most public or private platforms.
+Packet.net was chosen as the platform for these labs because of the close resemblance to an on premises experience.

+First, log into Packet.net and create three type0 instances, and name them cassandra1, cassandra2 and cassandra3.
+Also create 6 volumes and attach a pair of volumes to each host instance.
+For each host instance, one of the volumes will act as a locally mounted volume and the other will be a PX managed volume.
+Once two volumes are attached to each instance, the setup for those volumes is covered in section below titled 'Create a K8S cluster'

+Initiate and test SSH sessions into the first cassandra instance (cassandra1) and clone this repo.
+Also initiate ssh sessions to the other instances (cassandra2 and cassandra3)

+## Begin to install and configure a K8S cluster

 Perform the following steps provided below on all 3 nodes as root to prepare for installation of a K8S cluster.

     #  apt-get update && apt-get install -qy docker.io